geometalab/OSMTagFinder/README.md

 The application is written in Python 2.7 and uses the Flask web framework.

 There's a demo prototype at [Heroku](http://tagfinder.herokuapp.com/) (in english and german) including a RESTful API.

+## Installation
+For installation instructions, see the [the README in the OSMTagFinder subdirectory](OSMTagFinder/README.md).